andybest/common-lisp/README.md

-# new-project
+# parsley

 A toolset for parsing binary data formats.

 ## Overview

 Currently, this just defines some common readers for primitive binary data types.
-This project is of pre-alpha status, and its API or scope may change drastically at any time.
+This project is of alpha status, and its API or scope may change drastically at any time.

 ## Install